ducdev/fb-sponsored-blocker/README.md

 # FB Sponsored Blocker
 Chrome extension which blocks sponsored facebook posts.
+No more distraction, focus on what you really care!

 # How to use?